NiccD-dev/challenges/README.md

 # challenges
-The files where I store the products of the challenges that my friends have gave me.
+The repository where I store the products of the challenges that my friends have gave me.

+P.S - - I don't know if I have friends.